PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

 The copy operation can be restricted to a subset of columns.
 If no columns are specified, all of them will be copied.

+.. versionadded:: 5.0

 .. method:: Cursor.copy_to(stream, table, [format], [sep], [null], [decode], [columns])

     Copy data from the specified table to an output stream

     :param stream: the output stream (must be a file-like object or ``None``)
     :param str table: the name of a database table or a ``SELECT`` query